elizetavares/elizetavares.github.io/_pages/mentorship.md

 ## Placements

-Recent undergraduate advisees have gone on to pursue graduate studies in literature, theatre, and education, having been accepted to
+Recent undergraduate advisees have gone on to pursue graduate studies in literature, theatre, law, and education, having been accepted to
 •    Arizona State University, Arizona Center for Medieval and Renaissance Studies
 •    Boston College
 •    Emerson College